top of page

 High-functioning anxiety often involves thriving in high-pressure situations.
 These individuals may excel at work, meeting deadlines and surpassing expectations, but at the cost of heightened stress.
 Imposter syndrome is very common among those individuals, causing them to question their competence despite numerous proofs of external success.
 They are constantly afraid of failing, even in the face of consistent professional achievements.
 Praise and recognition may be uncomfortable, as they fear they won't live up to future expectations.
 There might be hesitancy to delegate tasks, as the fear of others not meeting their standards can create additional stress.
 This can result in a heavy workload.
 Constant busyness and staying occupied can be a way to mask or manage anxiety.
 The fear of idle time may drive individuals to fill their schedules to avoid confronting anxious thoughts.
 Despite external success, they cannot truly relax, as their mind may continue to race with thoughts about future tasks or potential issues.
 Workaholism becomes a way to cope, but it's driven more by anxiety than genuine passion.

-So to recap as we covered a lot today, the first point of this episode is that anxiety is our natural response to challenges, not a disorder.
+So to recap as we covered a lot today, the first point of this blog is that anxiety is our natural response to challenges, not a disorder.
 It's like a built-in alarm system, and we're breaking down the stigma around it.
 Second, stress – it's the temporary visitor, usually tied to specific triggers like deadlines or life changes.
 And finally, high-functioning anxiety – it's the hidden struggle behind the achievers.
 We discussed how it's about excelling on the outside while battling internal stress.